The Chicken Squad

-The Chicken Squad is an American computer-animated children's television series created by Tom Rogers that premiered on Disney Junior on May 14, 2021.
+The Chicken Squad is an American animated television series created by Tom Rogers that aired on Disney Junior from May 14, 2021 to April 22, 2022.
 It is based on the books written by Doreen Cronin.
 The series features the voices of Yvette Nicole Brown, Ramone Hamilton, Gabriella Graves and Maxwell Simkins.
 The series theme song is performed by former Kids Incorporated star Renee Sands.

 Premise

-The show follows Coop, Little Boo and Sweetie – a trio of young chicken siblings – and their mentor Captain Tully, a retired search and rescue dog, who use teamwork and critical thinking skills to solve problems and keep the peace in their neighborhood.
+The show follows Coop, Little Boo and Sweetie – a trio of young chicken siblings and their mentor Captain Tully, a retired search and rescue husky, who use teamwork and critical thinking skills to solve problems and keep the peace in their neighborhood.

 If an animal, mostly referred to as a "critter", needs the aid of the Chicken Squad, he/she can summon them through an electronic sounding device.
-Upon hearing that critter's report, the Chicken Squad head to their headquarters, which is their home actually, where they would don their uniforms, and gether certain equipment.
+Upon hearing that critter's report, the Chicken Squad head to their headquarters (which is actually their home), where they don their uniforms, and gather certain equipment.

-To get to certain places, the Chicken Squad has forms of transportation.
-One of their vehicles is a car which they won in a basketball tournament.
+To get to certain places, the Chicken Squad has a variety of forms of transportation.
+One of their vehicles is a car, which they won in a basketball tournament.
 Coop would later build other vehicles such as a motorcycle and a helicopter.

 Whenever a character thinks of something, his/her thought bubble can be seen and edited by anyone around.